Buses in Stockholm County: Bus routes

 Trunk line 1 at its eastern terminus in Frihamnen.

 Trunk bus lines

 Trunk buses, branded as Blue Bus Lines, offer frequent services with fewer stops than standard routes.
-They provide vital connections to the Stockholm Metro and Stockholm Commuter Rail, filling in gaps not served by rail lines and supporting cross-connections across the county.
+They provide vital connections to the Stockholm Metro and Stockholm commuter rail network, filling in gaps not served by rail lines and supporting cross-connections across the county.

 The first trunk bus line in the city centre, line 4, began operating on 18 August 1998, using low-floor Scania buses.
 It replaced line 54, with some route modifications to improve speed and efficiency.
 Trunk services expanded further, and by 2005, all trunk lines operated with articulated buses for increased capacity.